 Yew, a young Chinese American living in New York City’s Chinatown, intervenes when he sees police beating a 15 year-old whom they had stopped for a traffic violation.
 For his concern, Yew is beaten himself on the spot and again back at the police station, where he is charged for resisting arrest and assaulting an officer.
-A rally against police brutality at City Hall brought out 20,000 protesters and forced the closure of most Chinatown businesses.
-After weeks of public pressure, all charges were dropped against Yew on July 2.
+A rally against police brutality at City Hall brings out 20,000 protesters and forces the closure of most Chinatown businesses.
+After weeks of public pressure, all charges are dropped against Yew on July 2.
 Chris Kui, executive director of Asian Americans for Equality, also remembers it as a turning point: “There was a lot of discussion within the community.
 Some people said ‘Let’s not make trouble … it could hurt our future.’
 Others even said ‘This isn’t really our country.’
 But a whole new generation had a different view and said ‘This is our country.
 We have rights.
 Let’s fight for those rights.’”

 First Polynesian in the College Football Hall of Fame

 “Squirmin” Herman Wedemeyer, a Hawaiian, is inducted to the College Football Hall of Fame in 1979.

 Tom Flores becomes the first Hispanic-American to win the Super Bowl

 The Oakland Raiders’ Tom Flores becomes the first minority and Hispanic-American head coach to win a Super Bowl Championship as the Raiders defeated the Philadelphia Eagles at Super Bowl XV.
 Three seasons later, Flores would win a second Super Bowl.
 Before coaching, Flores in 1960 becomes the first Hispanic quarterback to start for a professional football team, starting for the Raiders.

 Nine Big Ten universities affiliate women’s athletic programs in the Conference